ttidesign/GA-Project-2/README.md

 ## Installations and Instructions

 No installation needed for this website/app.
-[Movies Search](https://tk-movies-search.herokuapp.com/) is hosted on heroku and should be useable via this [link](https://tk-movies-search.herokuapp.com/).
+[Movies Search](https://tk-movies-search.herokuapp.com/) is hosted on heroku and should be usable via this [link](https://tk-movies-search.herokuapp.com/).

 ## Challenges and Overcome Obstacles